Rokhlin dimension for actions of residually finite groups: Introduction

+\begin{thmintro} Let $G$ be a discrete, finitely generated and residually finite group and let $A$ be a separable \cstar-algebra.
+Then among all cocycle actions $(\alpha,w): G\curvearrowright A$, \begin{enumerate} \item those with Rokhlin dimension $0$ are generic if $A$ tensorially absorbs the universal UHF algebra; \item those with Rokhlin dimension at most $1$ are generic if $A$ tensorially absorbs the Jiang-Su algebra. \end{enumerate} \end{thmintro}

+The paper is organized as follows.
+In Section~\ref{sec:prelim}, we fix some notations and review the existing Rokhlin dimension theories for finite groups and $\mathbb{Z}^m$.
+Section~\ref{sec:coarse-geometry} develops the theory for the asymptotic dimension of box spaces from a general point of view, while Section~\ref{sec:nilpotent-box} focuses on its finiteness for finitely generated virtually nilpotent groups.
+Section~\ref{sec:Rokhlin} discusses the definitions and basic properties of the Rokhlin dimension for residually finite groups.
+Section~\ref{sec:dimnuc} elaborates its application to the nuclear dimension of crossed products.
+Sections~\ref{sec:dimrok-amdim} and~\ref{sec:dimBLR} study the amenability dimension and relate it to the Rokhlin dimension, while Section~\ref{sec:nilpotent-dimnuc} applies our theory to free minimal actions of nilpotent groups on finite dimensional metric spaces.
+Section~\ref{sec:commuting-towers} investigates Rokhlin dimenison with commuting towers and its application to $\CD$-stability.
+Section~\ref{sec:genericity} establishes the genericity of finite Rokhlin dimension for actions on $\CD$-stable algebras.

-Secondly, we examine the genericity of cocycle actions with small Rokhlin dimension on $\CZ$-stable or UHF-stable \cstar-algebras.
-We prove that for every finitely generated, residually finite group, having Rokhlin dimension at most one is a generic property for cocycle actions on $\CZ$-stable \cstar-algebras, and Rokhlin dimension zero is generic for cocycle actions on \cstar-algebras absorbing the universal UHF algebra, see Theorem \ref{generic dimrok UHF} and Theorem \ref{generic dimrok Z}.
-The authors would like to express their gratitude to Rufus Willett and Guoliang Yu for some very helpful discussions.
+\textbf{Acknowledgements.} The authors would like to express their gratitude to Rufus Willett and Guoliang Yu for some very helpful discussions.
 Moreover, the authors are grateful to Siegfried Echterhoff, Stuart White and Wilhelm Winter for pointing out a number of inaccuracies in a previous preprint version of this paper.